-6 An access framework could be based on the cash equities market where incumbent ELNOs or service providers are compelled to facilitate access to services on a transparent and nondiscriminatory basis, and the ACCC is given the power to arbitrate disputes where access negotiations between an incumbent and new entrant fail.
+An access framework could be based on the principles of the cash equities market.
+The framework for the cash equities market sets out that incumbent firms are compelled to facilitate access to services on a transparent and non-discriminatory basis, and the ACCC is given the power to arbitrate disputes where access negotiations between an incumbent and new entrant fail.

-Illustrative transfer price 4.4.5
+4.4.5 Illustrative transfer price schedule and calculations

-Using the CAPEX costs from Section 4.3.3 and the three pass-through fees discussed above, Table 4.2 shows how these could be used to determine a transfer price for an interoperable transaction.
+Using the CAPEX costs from Section 4.3.3 and the three pass-through fees discussed above, Table 4.2 shows how these could be set out in a schedule that enables ELNOs to determine a transfer price for an interoperable transaction.
 A transfer price is a cost-sharing arrangement between ELNOs for interoperable transactions, and is not an additional charge to subscribers in a transaction and nor does it represent the price a retail ELNO would pay to access financial settlement and title lodgment infrastructure.
-The net transfer price will need to take into account that the party which pays for each of the pass-through fees may vary by transaction For example, LSS fees are likely to be incurred based on which party opens a workspace rather than which party is the lodging ELNO.
-It assumes there are:
+PEXA noted in its submission to our Draft Report that the transfer price will need to reflect PEXA's actual costs of lodgment and financial settlement.
+108 We do not agree: the transfer price should reflect the efficient cost of lodgment and financial settlement rather than the actual costs of any individual ELNO, as it would not be fair for other ELNOs to have to pay prices above efficient costs.
+The net transfer price will need to take into account that the party which pays for each of the pass-through fees may vary by transaction.
+For example, LSS fees are likely to be incurred based on which party opens a workspace rather than which party is the lodging ELNO.